All Episodes

 He's shown more than enough cause to have been let go.

-Look, I think the more important thing is when we get this Horowitz report is accountability, okay.
+Look, I think the more important thing is when we get this Horowitz report is accountability, okay?

-And that might not always mean an orange jumpsuit, all right.
+And that might not always mean an orange jumpsuit, all right?

 Other people went to jail for far less, didn't they?

-Some of them are crime.
+Some of them are crimes.

-Uh all I am saying is that whatever comes out of this report, whether there are whether everyone is held to a crime or whether some people are targeted for crimes, I think the important thing that we should all be caring about is getting the full story, and that is what I hope to see come out of this.
+All I am saying is that whatever comes out of this report, whether everyone is held to a crime or whether some people are targeted for crimes, I think the important thing that we should all be caring about is getting the full story.

 Thank you both.

-By the way, Bill DeBlasio is on Hannity tonight.
+By the way, Bill de Blasio is on Hannity tonight.

-We have a lot of other news we will get in in the course of the hour.
+A lot of other news we will get in in the course of the hour.

-So the president goes to El Paso, the president goes to Dayton, and even when the president is out there trying to help uh at least comfort people that have had the worst loss that you can ever imagine in life, and people are in the process of making funeral plans and buying coffins and getting plots and so on and so forth.
+So the president goes to El Paso, the president goes to Dayton, and even when the president is out there trying to help at least comfort people that have had the worst loss that you can ever imagine in life, and people are in the process of making funeral plans and buying coffins and getting plots and so on and so forth.

-Well, you have Democrats, all they want to do is politicize it.
+All they want to do is politicize it.

-Now, if there if this is going to be the logic that the media takes, the mob towards towards events like this.
+Now, if this is going to be the logic that the media takes, the mob towards events like this, and if their logic is going to be that they politicize tragedy, if they're going to fundraise within hours off of tragedy, if that's going to be their way of thinking,

-If they're gonna fundraise within hours off of tragedy, if if that is if that's going to be their way of thinking, they won't get away with only thinking that way when it it is convenient for them politically.
+they won't get away with only thinking that way when it is convenient for them politically.

 Actually, Lawrence said it was 59.